emmajanedrews/base-template/join-our-team.md

 * Buyer leads (Zillow, Realtor.com, Pay/click, etc.)
 * Listing leads.
 (RedX & Vulcan)
 * MOJO - automated dialer system
-* Full-time Staff - Listing Team, Closing Team, Leads Coordinator, Legal Advisor, ISAs
+* Full-time Staff - Listing Team, Closing Team, Leads Coordinator, Legal Advisor, ISAs (Inside Sales Associates)
+* Premiere Access to the major search engine sites
 * Assigned Accountability Coach and Accountability Teams
 * Standard ads for listings and open houses
-* Yard signs and lockboxes (delivered/picked up by our courier)
+* Professional 6ft.
+Post For Sale signs and lockboxes (delivered/picked up by our courier)
 * Just listed/sold e-cards and/or postcards
+* Up to 250 introductory announcement mailings to sphere
 * Up to $200 worth of annual mailings
-* Up to 250 introductory announcement mailings to sphere
+* Free desk space - private, semi-private, or group area based on production.
-* Free desk space, use of office computer, and landline phone
+* Use of office computer, and landline phone
 * Free copies while in any of our offices
-* Free training through BHHS on systems and processes as well as mentoring/shadowing with top agents on our team
+* Free company training through BHHS on systems and processes as well as free team training, including mentoring/shadowing with top agents on our team
-* Discounts on Mike Ferry training seminars
+* Plus, Discounts on the Mike Ferry Training Seminars - The #1 Real Estate Coaching and Training System in teh world
 * 1,000 business cards per year

 By joining BHHS and The Michael Kaim Team, you’ll be on the fast track to success and 40+ deals per year. **Here are your alternatives:**